 Background

-In the wake of The Great Vermont Flood of 10–11 July 2023, Montpelier faced not only physical destruction but also a collapse in its tourism-driven economy.
-I was brought onboard remotely as Montpelier Alive’s first Marketing and Communications Manager to collaborate with Executive Director, Katie Trautz - one of USA Today’s Women of the Year in 2024 - in leading a strategic initiative to reposition the town as a symbol of resilience and renewal.
-Through community-centered storytelling, multi-channel campaigns, targeted media outreach, enticing new initiatives and City rebranding, we helped transform Montpelier from a disaster zone into a vibrant and desirable destination once again.
+In July 2023, Montpelier experienced a historical flood (The Great Vermont Flood of July 10–11, 2023).
+Montpelier faced not only physical destruction but also a total collapse in its tourism-driven economy.
+I was brought onboard remotely as Montpelier Alive’s first Communications and Marketing Manager to collaborate with Executive Director, Katie Trautz - one of USA Today’s Women of the Year in 2024 - in leading a strategic initiative to reposition the town as a symbol of resilience and renewal.
+Through community-centered storytelling, multi-channel campaigns, targeted media outreach, enticing new initiatives and City rebranding, we helped transform Montpelier from a disaster zone into a vibrant and desirable destination once again

 Extent of the Flood Impact